-We examined the risk of bias for each trial using the revised Cochrane risk-of-bias tool for randomized trials (RoB 2)82 and guidance criteria published by Higgins et al (2019).83 Risk of bias was assessed for each of the following aspects of the trials: randomization process, deviation from the intended interventions, missing outcome data, measurement of the outcome, selection of the reported results, and overall risk of bias.
-To assess the risk of bias in trials in the report, we rated the categories as: "low risk of bias", "some concerns", or "high risk of bias".
+We examined the risk of bias for each randomized control trial in this review using criteria published in the Cochrane Risk of Bias Assessment Tool Version 2.^{88,89} Risk of bias was assessed by study outcome for each of the following aspects of the trials: randomization process, deviation from the intended interventions, missing outcome data, measurement of the outcome, selection of the reported results, and overall risk of bias.
+Two reviewers independently assessed these domains.
+Any disagreements were resolved through discussion or by consulting a third reviewer.
+We did not assess the risk of bias in trials where we only had access to conference abstracts/presentations.

+To assess the risk of bias in trials, we rated the categories as: "low risk of bias", "some concerns", or "high risk of bias".
 Guidance for risk of bias ratings using these criteria is presented below: